Prisha-Basak/janus-ind/README.md

 5) Make the visualization fantastic by animating the graph, adding a new data point every second.
 -----------------------------------------------------------------------------------------------------------------------
 ### **Features:**
-1)Excel file import (auto-detects pressure column).
+1) Excel file import (auto-detects pressure column).
-2)Altitude & velocity calculation using physics formulas.
+2) Altitude & velocity calculation using physics formulas.
-3)Noise reduction with median filter, moving average, and optional Savitzky–Golay smoothing (if scipy is installed).
+3) Noise reduction with median filter, moving average, and optional Savitzky–Golay smoothing (if scipy is installed).
 4) Real-time animation: data points added sequentially to simulate playback.
 5) Interactive GUI built with PyQt5.
 -----------------------------------------------------------------------------------------------------------------------